Pylons/pyramid/docs/narr/project.rst

 :mod:`repoze.bfg` sample code.
 This is where you'll edit your application's Python code and templates.

+.. note:: You can skip the interrogative question about a project name during ``paster create`` by adding the project name to the command line, e.g. ``paster create -t bfg MyProject``.

 Installing your Newly Created Project for Development
 -----------------------------------------------------